jupyterhub/zero-to-jupyterhub-k8s/docs/source/administrator/security.md

 https://ssllabs.com/ssltest/analyze.html?d=<YOUR-DOMAIN>
 ```

-## Minimize hub image
+## Minimal hub image

-By excluding non essential tools in the `hub` pod's image, you can avoid
+The default hub image includes some useful debugging tools.
-exposure to vulnerabilities in those tools.
-You can use the slim version of the
+You can use the slim version of image to minimise your exposure to vulnerabilities in those optional tools.
-hub image that we provide for this.

 ```yaml
 hub: